Cermak branch: History

 On May 22, 1907, the Douglas Park branch was extended to 46th Avenue (Kenton Avenue), which is the Chicago city limits.
 The station was a few meters from the Hawthorne plant of the Western Electric which was one of the largest employers in the area of Chicago at the time.
 On December 16, 1907, the Douglas Park branch was extended to (then 48th Avenue), extending service to the town of Cicero, Illinois.

-On August 20, 1910, the Douglas Park branch was extended to (then 52nd Avenue Avenue).
+On August 20, 1910, the Douglas Park branch was extended to (then 52nd Avenue).
 On August 1, 1912, service was extended to 56th Avenue (Central Avenue) and extended again to Lombard Avenue exactly three years later.
 The final stretch on the branch was to Oak Park Avenue, in Berwyn, which opened on March 16, 1924.